jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   :lua vim.lsp.buf.formatting()
   ```

-  To avoid conflicts with existing LSP configurations, the plugin won't set up
+  To avoid conflicts with existing LSP configurations, the plugin **will not**
-  any commands or autocommands.
-If you don't already have an LSP formatting
+  set up any formatting-related commands or autocommands.
+If you don't already
-  setup, I recommend adding the following snippet to your `tsserver` `on_attach`
+  have an LSP formatting setup, I recommend adding the following snippet to your
-  callback:
+  `tsserver` `on_attach` callback:

   ```lua
   on_attach = function(client)